 LLPs are effectively incorporated partnerships established under the provisions of the Limited Liability Partnerships Act 2000 (LLP Act).
 An LLP has many of the features and flexibilities of a partnership but there are two very significant differences:

-- An LLP has limited liability.
-The liability of the LLP’s members is limited to the amount of their capital.
+• An LLP has limited liability.
+LLP members are liable only up to the amount of their capital..

 Members’ agreements – LLP

-Without a members’ agreement, your LLP is governed by the default provisions of the LLP Regulations, which are unlikely to reflect the terms that you want to govern your LLP.
-For example, the default provisions of the LLP Regulations in respect of capital contribution and entitlement, profit sharing and decision making are unlikely to reflect the terms that you want to operate in practice.
+Without a members’ agreement, the LLP Regulations, which are unlikely to reflect the terms you want, govern your LLP by default. example, the default provisions of the LLP Regulations in respect of capital contribution and entitlement, profit sharing and decision making are unlikely to reflect the terms that you want to operate in practice.

 How our partnership lawyers can help